New non-arithmetic complex hyperbolic lattices II: Description of the algorithm

-The basic fact that allows us to construct side ridges is the following. \begin{prop} Given a triangle ${\bf a},{\bf b},{\bf c}$ in complex hyperbolic space, there is a unique bisector $\mathcal{B}_{\bf a}$ such that \begin{enumerate} \item ${\bf a}$ is a complex slice of $\mathcal{B}_{\bf a}$ and \item the (extended) real spine of $\mathcal{B}_{\bf a}$ contains ${\bf b}\boxtimes{\bf c}$. \end{enumerate} \end{prop} This result is essentially obvious, since a bisector is uniquely determined by its real spine.
-Clearly, the complex spine of the bisector $\mathcal{B}_{\bf a}$ in the proposition must be the unique complex line orthogonal to the base ${\bf a}$ that goes through the apex (this is called a {\bf complex height} of the triangle), and its real spine simply joins the foot of the complex height and the apex. \begin{prop} The bisector $\mathcal{B}_{\bf a}$ from Proposition~\ref{prop:ambient} contains the 1-skeleton of the geometric realization for $a;b,c$. \end{prop} \begin{pf} This is only slightly tedious because of the diversity of cases for the combinatorial types of side riges, see Figure~\ref{fig:ridgetypes}.
-The bottom edges are in the bisectors because by construction $\mathcal{B}_{\bf a}$ has ${\bf a}$ as one of its slices.
-The top edges, if any, are also in a slice of $\mathcal{B}_{\bf a}$, polar to the apex.
+The basic fact that allows us to construct lateral ridges is the following. \begin{prop} Given a complex hyperbolic triangle ${\bf a},{\bf b},{\bf c}$ in complex hyperbolic space, there is a unique bisector $\B_{\bf a}$ such that \begin{enumerate} \item ${\bf a}$ is a complex slice of $\B_{\bf a}$ and \item the extended real spine of $\B_{\bf a}$ contains ${\bf b}\boxtimes{\bf c}$. \end{enumerate} \end{prop} This result follows from the fact that a bisector is uniquely determined by its real spine.
+The complex spine of the bisector $\B_{\bf a}$ in the proposition must be orthogonal to the base ${\bf a}$ and it must contain the vertex ${\bf b}\boxtimes{\bf c}$, so it must be the complex height through that vertex.
+Its real spine simply joins the foot of the complex height and the corresponding vertex. \begin{prop} The bisector $\B_{\bf a}$ from Proposition~\ref{prop:ambient} contains the 1-skeleton of the geometric realization for $a;b,c$. \end{prop} In order to prove this, we review the following fact, which appears as Lemma 2.3 in~\cite{dpp}. \begin{lem} Let $L$ be a complex line orthogonal to a complex slice of a bisector $\B$.
+Then $L\cap\B$ is a geodesic, contained in a meridian of $\B$. \end{lem}